How we operate: Funding appeals

 We aim to ensure that all funding decisions are transparent and supported by the publication of relevant facts and analysis, funding principles and methods of calculation.

-Should the response to the review prove unsatisfactory to the institution, details of the appeal will be directed to the Chair of the Council who will make a final decision on the matter.
-The Chair will report to the Council on any appeals about funding decisions along with the outcome of the process.
+Should the response to the review prove unsatisfactory to the institution, details of the appeal will be directed to the Chair of the Board who will make a final decision on the matter.
+The Chair will report to the Board on any appeals about funding decisions along with the outcome of the process.